sheehui/tp/docs/UserGuide.md

 The tabs can also be toggled through using the `tab` command as shown [here.](https://ay2122s1-cs2103t-w16-1.github.io/tp/UserGuide.html#431-switching-tabs-in-client-window-tab)

 #### 3.3.2 Contact Tab
-The Contact Tab is the Client View tab you first see when transitioning from the Home View to the Client View.
+The Contact Tab is the Client Window tab you first see when transitioning from the Home View to the Client View.
 Alternatively, this tab can also be accessed by pressing on the `Contact` button when in any of the Client View tabs, or through typing the command `tab c`, `tab contact` or `tab contacts`.
 You can access the following contact details of your client: